10.5 Youth workers

 The basic training course consists of two training cycles.
 The first training cycle covers at least 40 hours of theory plus a first aid training course.It prepares the trainees for leading a group of young people responsibly and supporting this group in the realisation of their projects, independently planning and conducting activities or projects, observing group processes -with attention to the special care of the youth leader for the protection of young people from neglect, violence and sexual abuse - and if necessary responding to it in an educationally appropriate way.
 The cycle will in addition impart knowledge about the structures of youth work in the German-speaking Community.

 The second training cycle covers at least 30 hours and consists of a choice of:

 - a practical placement whereby the trainee is supervised by a placement tutor and works independently with a youth group for at least 15 hours;

 - a practical placement whereby the trainee is supervised by a placement tutor and works independently with a youth group for at least eight hours and a theoretical training course to which at least 16 hours is devoted or

 The second training cycle is for consolidating the knowledge gained in the first training cycle.

 The placement tutor must attend a theoretical advanced training course that covers at least 20 hours and familiarise him/her with the content of the first training course and the duties of a placement tutor.
+If the placement tutor has a socio-pedagogical university degree, the 20 hours are reduced to 10 hours.
 In addition he/she must meet the following conditions:

-- work or have worked full-time in the youth area or
+- work or have worked in the youth area or

 - have two years’ experience as a volunteer youth leader and attend of at least 20 hours of the first training cycle.